 Things to do in downtown Calgary – Calgary Downtown Attractions

-The image of the Calgary Tower, actually warms up my heart.
+The image of the Calgary Tower actually warms up my heart.
 It is my very own Eiffel tower!
-As we arrive in downtown Calgary, the tower with a red ribbon (red tower deck, my imagination is at play here) welcomes you with a BIG smile and it follows you everywhere in downtown – in a parking lot, restaurant, park, hotel – like everywhere.
+As we arrive in downtown Calgary, the tower with a red ribbon (red tower deck, my imagination is at play here) welcomes you with a BIG smile and it follows you everywhere in the downtown area – in a parking lot, restaurant, park, hotel-like everywhere.

 On the second floor of the Calgary tower, you can sit back and relax in their restaurant.

 Summer also calls for food and fun times, so you will see plenty of summer activities at the foot of the Calgary Tower.
 This tower gives you great photo opportunities and is iconic to the city of Calgary – so don’t miss it!

 Price: Free.
 (Observation deck admission fee: $18 CAD/adult)